Alexey Dymovsky: Video appeals

 Dymovsky decided to post video appeals on the Internet in part due to pressure that had started to be exerted on him at work following his unsuccessful attempt to raise his concerns during an annual TV program, Direct Line with Vladimir Putin, in 2006.
 During the program, Dymovsky had submitted a question to then-President Vladimir Putin, asking when outrages would end in the Novorossiysk militsiya.
 The question, which had been recorded, was never broadcast.
 According to Dymovky, when his call had become known in the workplace, heavy pressure began to be exerted on him; this pressure was so severe that when the Presidential Administration called him back with regards to his claims, he dared not to testify.

 In his video appeals to Prime Minister Putin, Dymovsky claimed that corruption in the militsiya was endemic and such practices as accusing innocent people in order to meet official crime detection targets and taking money to frame innocent people were widespread.

 The first part of Dymovsky's video appeal has been watched on YouTube more than 725,000 times.

 Dymovsky was fired from the police soon after posting the videos.
 His YouTube messages prompted a wave of videos from other Russian police officers describing corruption and the framing of innocent people.

 2019 arrest

 In October 2019, he was arrested for TNT possession while riding a taxicab.
-Prior to his arrest, Dymovsky uploaded a video in which he states the explosives are real evidence, which his former police colleagues thrown out in the urban periphery instead of destroying them.
+Prior to his arrest, Dymovsky uploaded a video in which he states the explosives are real evidence, which his former police colleagues threw out in the urban periphery instead of destroying them.
 He further contends that, after keeping them for a while, he decided to voluntarily hand them over to the police.